-3.1.3.1 Turning the unit on/off
+3.2.1 Turning the unit on/off

-To turn the unit on, momentarily press the left hand inner knob.
+To turn the unit on, momentarily press the left hand inner knob (MEM).
 The unit will go through a short initialization routine at start up and then begin operation at the same settings that were loaded at the last power down.
-To turn the unit off, press and hold the left inner knob for three seconds.
+To turn the unit off, press and hold the left inner knob (MEM) for three seconds.

-3.1.3.2 Setting Active and Standby Frequency
+3.2.2 Setting Active and Standby Frequency

-The knob functions of the right hand set are as follow; the inner knob will change the standby frequency by KHz or the numbers to the right of the decimal point (108.15) in 50kHz (0.05 MHz) increments.
-The outer knob will change the frequency by MHz or the numbers to the left of the decimal point (108.15) in 1 MHz increments.
+The knob functions of the right hand set are as follow; the right inner knob (kHz) will change the standby frequency by KHz or the numbers to the right of the decimal point (108.15) in 50kHz (0.05 MHz) increments.
+The left outer knob (MHz) will change the frequency by MHz or the numbers to the left of the decimal point (108.15) in 1 MHz increments.
 Only the frequency in the standby position will change.
 The standby frequency is displayed on the right side of the display and is identified by the letter "S" to the left of the frequency (S108.15).
-To load the standby frequency in to the active position, momentarily press on the inner right knob.
+To load the standby frequency in to the active position, momentarily press on the inner right knob (SWAP).
 This will swap the standby frequency with the active frequency.
 The active frequency is identified by the letter "A" at the left of the frequency display (A108.15).

-3.1.3.3 Setting a Bearing
+3.2.3 Setting a Bearing

-The bearing on the unit can be selected through one of three ways: Using a mechanical resolver, through the RS-232 input, or through using the basic nav setting.
+The bearing on the unit can be selected through one of four ways: Using a mechanical resolver, through the RS-232 input, through the Large Left encoder (OBS), or through using the basic nav setting.

-When working with a mechanical resolver, select the desired bearing using the OBS knob.
+When working with a mechanical resolver, select the desired bearing using the OBS knob on the indicator.

-For more information regarding selecting a bearing using a serial input, please see the owners manual that was included with the driving device.
+For more information regarding selecting a bearing using a serial input, please see the owner's manual that was included with the driving device.